AlexStack/NodeJs-Express-MongoDB-Universal-CRUD-API/README.md

 - by default all GET request no need check user auth
 - if we want enable auth check for a table/collection list/show GET request
 - set readRules for each table/collection like below
-- "readRules": { "checkAuth": true, "checkOwner": false }
+- "readRules": { "checkAuth": true, "checkOwner": true }
+- e.g. CRUD for orders table/collection, need to login first to do anything, only the owner itself can view/add/edit/delete his/her orders

 - Who is admin?
 Set role field in users table to admin or xxxAdmin (any role value contains string "admin" will consider is an admin role)
 - e.g. role=webAdmin, role=admin, role=SuperAdmin, role=Dashboard Admin
+- admin has all permissions for now

+## return data - all JSON format

+- add or update request, returns the NEW item object if success
+- list request, returns an array contains all item objects
+- show/detail request, returns the item object if success
+- delete request, the http status returns 200 if success

 ## Debug locally